Establishing a reputation

 Committee members volunteer their time and experience.
 Collectively the committee is representative of the complete value chain from paddock to plate locally and internationally.

 Truffle production is now established in Tasmania, Western Australia, South Australia, Victoria, Australian Capital Territory, Queensland, and New South Wales.
-In November 2020, ATGA had 192 members across the states.
+In November 2020, ATIA had 192 members across the states.

 We aim to be the world’s most respected truffle industry and to make the Australian truffle synonymous with superior quality and clean credentials.